 Overly rigid structure

-Sometimes your best qualities can become your biggest limitation when it doesn’t suit the specific context and its needs.
-For projects that have many moving variables, are constantly being fed new input and need to adapt to fast-paced environments, the strong structures and processes in Waterfall become arduous and time-consuming.
+Sometimes the best benefit of a methodology is it’s biggest limitation, especially if it doesn’t suit the specific context of a project.
+For projects that have moving variables or which need to adapt to fast-paced environments, the strong structures of Waterfall become arduous and inefficient.

 Front-heavy project planning

-In Waterfall projects, the bulk of the project is actually done during the planning stage.
-All the research, organizing, contingency planning and scope setting activities are set out from the very beginning.
-Though this makes for very clearly defined projects, if the scope is not set out properly in the beginning, the methodology lacks the flexibility to allow you to adapt to new information and you may have to start from scratch all over again.
+In Waterfall projects, project managers complete the bulk of the project during the planning stage.
+This means the project manager sets out the research, contingency planning, and scope setting activities from the very beginning.
+Project managers using method can create very defined projects, but only if they set out the scope properly, and don’t need to add additional information throughout the project’s lifespan.
+This methodology lacks the flexibility to adapt to new information and you may have to start from scratch all over again.

 Less client engagement

-Due to the bulk of research in the planning stages, clients are only involved in limited stages of the project – often the very beginning or the end.
-In the Waterfall methodology, testing is often done during a later stage which means teams put in a lot of work and effort but can end up presenting a completed project that completely misses the mark for the client.
+A Waterfall project doesn’t require much client engagement- often only in the very beginning or the end stages.
+In the Waterfall methodology, project managers often undertake testing during a later stage.
+This means teams will put in a lot of work and effort, but can end up presenting a completed project that completely misses the mark for the client.

 Higher risk

-From the mix of rigid structure, lack of flexibility, late-stage testing and resource-heavy planning, Waterfall projects often end up having to start from scratch due to new variables leading to increased costs or fail to meet the clients needs at its completion.
+From the mix of rigid structure, lack of flexibility, late-stage testing, and resource-heavy planning, Waterfall projects often end up having to start from scratch multiple times due to new variables.
+This can lead to increased costs or failure to meet the clients needs at its completion.
 These factors can contribute to higher chances of project risk of failure.

 What is Agile methodology?

-The Agile methodology also formed out of the growing needs of software development but mainly in response to the inadequacies of the Waterfall methodology in the more modern, fast-paced and competitive software industry.
-Agile’s in focused on gaining the critical adaptability and agility missing from prior project management methodologies and did so through shorter focused project cycles, incremental growth and team-centered processes.
+The Agile methodology also formed out of the growing needs of software development.
+But, it’s main features are a response to the inadequacies of the Waterfall methodology in the more modern, fast-paced and competitive software industry.
+Agile is focused on adaptability and agility, something which prior project management methodologies don’t facilitate.
+As a result, it has shorter, focused project cycles, incremental growth, and team-centered processes.

 Agile Values and Principles

-Unlike Waterfall, Agile is not necessarily a methodology with a clearly laid out structure and process to follow.
-Rather, it is a guiding philosophy with core values and principles that are outlined within the Agile Manifesto.
+Unlike Waterfall, Agile doesn’t have a clearly laid out structure or processes for project managers to follow.
+Rather, it is a guiding philosophy with core values and principles in the Agile Manifesto

 Agile Values